Double-decker bus: Australia

-Double-decker buses were also reintroduced to Melbourne by CDC Melbourne to operate between Werribee, Wyndham Vale and Tarneit railway stations in 2015 using buses made in Melbourne.
+CDC Melbourne bought 1 Volgren bodied Volvo B9TL Melbourne by CDC Melbourne to operate between Werribee, Wyndham Vale and Tarneit railway stations in 2015. this bus was briefly transferred to Sydney, and painted in Hillsbus colours, but was never driven due to axel weight restrictions, and was returned to Melbourne, and is often used on the route 190 Built from 2015 to 2019, SkyBus operates 17 Bustech CDi's between Melbourne Airport and Melbourne's Southern Cross Coach Terminal.

 Double deck coaches were built by Denning between 1988 and 1992 with AAT Kings, Australian Pacific Touring and Deluxe Coachlines the main customers.
 The concept was revived in 2011 by Denning Manufacturing.
 Volgren fitted double deck coach bodies to Volvo B10Ms in the 1980s for Greyhound.

+Transperth used to operate an unknown quantity of Denning double decker bus coaches, on a route between Elizabeth Quay Busport and Mandurah, but were phased out with the introduction of the Mandurah line.

 New Zealand

 Until 2013–14, double decker buses were used only by tour operators and for long-distance coach services operated by Intercity Coachlines and Manabus.
 They were not used for public transport on urban routes.

 In the 1970s a number of former London double decker buses were imported for museums, such as the Museum of Transport and Technology who used AEC Regent Low Height (RLH) buses to connect museum sites and for charters.
 Sydney double decker and more London buses of various models (AEC Regent III RT, AEC Routemasters etc.) were imported by charter and tourist operators and slowly became more commonplace.
 Bridge heights and shop verandas restricted the use of double deckers around New Zealand until congestion and high public transport use required some innovative solutions.

 A single double-decker bus arrived in Auckland in early March 2013 for a trial, with more planned to arrive in 2014 if the trial proved successful.
 The Scania K320UD bus, operated by Ritchies Transport, began revenue service on 11 March 2013 on the well-patronised Northern Express services on the Northern Busway between Albany and Britomart in downtown Auckland.
 In addition, NZ Bus and Howick & Eastern investigated the use of double-decker buses on the Dominion Road, Mount Eden Road, and Botany to downtown routes.
 By May 2016, double deckers were running on the busway and on many other Auckland urban routes, operated by several companies, with more to be introduced.

 Four 87-seat DesignLine double deckers started on Waikato services in 2018.
 Since 15 July 2018, double deckers, including some fully electric models, have been operating in Wellington.
 There are currently 51 diesel double deckers running and 10 electric ones.
 34 of the diesel double deckers are euro 6, while the remaining 17 are euro 5.